-Damages for out-of-pocket expenses, including legal costs, that the Plaintiff has or will incur as a result of the Defendant's deliberate harmful conduct; pre-judgment and post-judgment interest on all amounts awarded, in accordance with the Courts of Justice Act;
+- a.
+Damages for out-of-pocket expenses, including legal costs, that the Plaintiff has or will incur as a result of the Defendant's deliberate harmful conduct; pre-judgment and post-judgment interest on all amounts awarded, in accordance with the Courts of Justice Act; - b.

-b.
 Any and all public/private interest remedies, that the Plaintiff may request and this Honourable Court deems to be appropriate under the circumstances.

+TAB 3.
 The Involved Parties:

-TAB 3.
-The Defendants including the Police, the Plaintiff, the Premier of Ontario, the Lieutenant Governor of Ontario, and the majority of the public at large, terrified children, terrified healthy adults, terrified seniors, businesses forced to close, and persons forced out of their job, creating massive financial hardships and threatening the Canadian financial and economic system.
+The Defendants, including the Police, the Plaintiff(s), the Lieutenant Governor of Ontario, the Premier of Ontario, the Legislature of Ontario, the majority of the public at large, terrified children, children and teens who attempted to commit suicide, children and teens who committed suicide, adults who attempted suicide or actually committed suicide, victims of drug overdose, terrified healthy adults, terrified seniors, businesses forced to close, and persons forced out of their job, thereby creating massive financial hardships, massive conflict in families and relationships, and threatening the Canadian financial and economic system.